skupperproject/skupper-example-hello-world/README.md

 Waiting for status...
 Site "east" is configured.
 Check the status to see when it is ready

-$ kubectl wait --for=condition=Ready site/east  # Required with preview 1 - to be removed!
+$ kubectl wait --for condition=Ready site/east  # Required with preview 1 - to be removed!
 site.skupper.io/east condition met
 ~~~